Available now: Special Issue

 The global rise of the enterprise university (Marginson and Considine, 2000) reflects the increasing dominance of neo-liberal discourses within the field of education (Connell, 2012; Bennett et al. 2012).
 Although seemingly economic in focus, neo-liberalism is a comprehensive socio-political paradigm that informs our sense of ethical responsibility and social justice.
 Neo-liberal concepts of timeliness, accountability, individual entrepreneurship, efficiency, calculability, productivity and competitive achievement permeate universities and, some would argue, the subjectivities that higher education longs to produce (Clegg, 2010).

-This Special Issue (Volume 2, Issue 2) will consist of papers that grapple with the philosophical, social, theoretical and practical aspects of social justice and equity work within the context of the enterprise university.
-Rather than focus on a lament of the past and associated descriptions of the neo-liberal environment, the Special Issue will explore the various forms of social justice and equity work that are conducted in this landscape and the opportunities and tensions that arise as a result.
-The Special Issue will publish scholarly work that explores emergent subversions, openings, creativities and spaces of freedom, while maintaining a critical eye on the tactics and effects of neo-liberalism
+This Special Issue (Volume 2, Issue 2) consists of papers that grapple with the philosophical, social, theoretical and practical aspects of social justice and equity work within the context of the enterprise university.
+Rather than focus on a lament of the past and associated descriptions of the neo-liberal environment, the Special Issue explores the various forms of social justice and equity work that are conducted in this landscape and the opportunities that arise as a result.

 This work is licensed under a Creative Commons Attribution 3.0 License.